 - Employee completes Food and Nutrition Services investigations by mailing notices to the individual suspected of committing the IPV with a copy to any known legal or authorized representative.

 - Employee creates a referral in EPICS and open an investigative file folder and begin a narrative.
 This Worker then pulls the case files for all aid programs the client received and labels them to prevent purging.

 - Employee reviews all local agency eligibility files for the household under investigation.
-They also Check for verification or other reported pertinent information.
+They also Check for verifications or other reported pertinent information.

 - Employee sends written request to all third party verification sources (such as employers, neighbors, etc.) to verify the information reported by the referral that is not part of the Food and Nutrition Services or other agency files and request a reply within 30 days.

 - Employee closes the referral if the eligibility file(s) has/have been purged or lost for the period of suspected overissuance.

 - Employee must establish a referral in the EPICS case management system when an overissuance or Intentional Program Violation (IPV) has occurred.

 - Employee must complete an investigation and enter appropriate information and dates before establishing a claim or seeking an IPV disqualification or making a criminal referral, or unsubstantiating a referral.
 When it is determined that there is no overissuance and no IPV, the worker will unsubstantiate the referral.
 Information and worker actions must be properly documented in a timely manner.

 - Employee establishes rapport with clients, collaterals and third party entities in order to obtain needed information in order to determine if fraud has occurred.

 - Employee documents client and client-related contacts utilizing the computer and maintains records in an orderly manner.